Abbilaash/Richie2.com/README.md

 - [ ] Please keep the number of download files to a minimum.
 100 x 1k files is far slower than a single 100K file.
 - [ ] I _like_ this site design: https://linusbohman.se/ .
 However, I'm open to other interesting designs.
 - [ ] Will keep contest open for at least 40 hours. (~ May 28th)
+- [ ] favicon.ico should use my face as the logo.
+Use a PNG format file with high resolution.

 ## index.html: